towns and cities

 architect, fortified many towns and cities round France's border and

 frontier regions.
-He frequently consolidated existing mediaeval walls
+He frequently consolidated existing medieval walls

 city walls or